josehb96/josehb96/README.md

-# Hi, I'm Jose Hurtado Baeza! 👋
+# Hi, I'm Jose Hurtado Baeza!

-## 🚀 About Me
+## About Me (Nobody cares)

-- I'm a Software Engineer in search of wealth and freedom.
+- I'm a Software Engineer.
+Yes, another one.

-- I focus on creating web applications with personality.
+- I create websites that sell.
+If you want to sell, contact me.

 - I have a degree in computer science which doesn't matter because it's more important what I have learned by myself.